Please view these information tabs to help with determining the proper parts for your clock.

 Be sure nothing is in the way of the chain that drives the striking side of the cuckoo clock.
 One weight controls the time and the other the strike.

-If the chain is rubbing anything like the hole in the bottom of the cuckoo case it will be just like not having enough weight to make it run.
+If the chain is rubbing anything, like the hole in the bottom of the cuckoo case, it will not run.
+It would be equivalent to not having enough weight to make it run.

 The chain that holds the weight should be straight from the ratchet wheel and down without rubbing anything.
-Also the side of the chain that there is no weight on can't be caught up on anything also.
+Also the side of the chain that there is no weight can't be caught up on anything as well.

 Bellow lift wires in the way

-On a new cuckoo clock movement install you have to bend the lift wires so they do not get caught up on each other.
-During the travel up to lift the bellows they could be hitting each other and creating resistance.
+On a new cuckoo clock movement install, you have to bend the lift wires so they do not get caught up on each other.
+Because the bellow wires could be hitting each other and creating resistance if they got caught up on each other during the travel.

 These just get bent this way or that way so they can go up and down with the bellow tops.
-If the bellow tops are broken or torn it can cause this to happen also.
+When bellow tops are broken or torn it can cause this to happen also.

 Bird arm position

-The arm that the bird rests on could be bent in a way that it is trying to go forward too much.
-Therefore it hits the front of the clock case instead of in a position where it just opens the door.
+The arm that the bird rests on could be bent in a way where it is trying to go forward too much.
+Therefore it hits the front of the clock case instead of the position where it opens the door.

 The intent is for it to open the cuckoo door only and not hit the front of the clock case.
-It will only cuckoo if the bird arm is able to be all the way forward with no resistance.
+Furthermore, it will only cuckoo if the bird arm is able to be all the way forward with no resistance.

 Cuckoo door opening wire

-If this wire is too long it will try to open the bird door too much.
-With the bird door open too much it will not be able to start the cuckoo strike.
+When this wire is too long, it will try to open the bird door too much.
+The cuckoo strike cannot start if the bird door is open too much.

 The solution is to make the door wire shorter or put a bend in it.
-Putting a bend in this wire so its sort of a hump instead of straight will be the same thing as making it shorter.
+Putting a bend in this wire so it has a hump instead of straight will be the same thing as making it shorter.

 Cuckoo Clock Not Striking Conclusion

-If the cuckoo will not go into striking mode is caused by resistance.
-There is only like 4 or 5 gears that have to spin around to make the clock cuckoo.
-If there is any resistance for this to happen it will not function.
+Resistance causes the cuckoo to not go into striking mode.
+There is only 4 or 5 gears that have to spin around to make the clock cuckoo.
+However, it will not function if there is any resistance.

-These 4 -5 gears need to spin to have the bellows lift and open the cuckoo door at the same time.
-There is much action that is dictated by these few gears spinning, any resistance in any part will stop it from working.
+These 4-5 gears need to spin to have the bellows lift and open the cuckoo door at the same time.
+These spinning gears dictate a lot of action and any resistance in any part will stop it from working.

 Installing cuckoo clock hands